c1ph3rbnuk/my_blog/socfiles/intro_to_wireshark.md

 <img src="../assets/images/ctbt/conversations.png" width="900px">

 We can see a list of conversations between device A and B. This list offer insights like how many packets are transmitted between two devices, how many are from A to B(A -> B) or (B -> A) and even the duration of particular conversations.
 This statistics is very informative especially when we are trying to identify **Top talkers** in a network.
 Top talkers are the endpoints responsibe for the most communications like our device `192.168.43.24` is engaging so much with `104.18.2.161`.
 When you encouter conversations in your network that you know nothing about, that's suspicious.
-It's worthwhile to use the tool we discussed last time, **whois** , to dig more about the ownership of that IP.
+Use the tool we discussed last time, **whois** , to dig more about the ownership of that IP.

 <br>